by John Bandler

 Let's not forget an important third aspect.
 Government creates and enforces rules for its inhabitants, and organizations create rules for its employees.
 The third aspect is what people actually do -- their action or practice.
 Those acts might be in compliance with rules or not, and sometimes it is hard to say either way and fodder for reasonable debate.
 The general goal is to get people to behave in accordance with external and internal rules.

 Bandler's Three Platforms to Connect

-My Three Platforms to Connect conceptually aligns three important areas.
+My Three Platforms to Connect for organization compliance conceptually aligns three important areas.
 First is the external rules imposed on us by society and government, then organizations create internal rules (which should align with those external rules) and finally action (what is actually done) should be in compliance with both.